 In the case of Uber, for instance, that connection would be between taxi drivers and their passengers, while Airbnb matches people looking for temporary accommodation with landlords or homeowners.
 YouTube is less direct in this way, but ultimately no different, providing content creators with a chance to connect with their target audiences.

 Even mainstream companies that started outside this platform paradigm have successfully adopted it in order to drive growth.
-There is no better example of this than Apple, which implemented online marketplaces and ecosystems (such as iTunes and the App Store) into its existing products.
+There is no better example of this than Apple, which has implemented online marketplaces and ecosystems (such as iTunes and the App Store) into its existing products.

 The Potential of Platform-Based Business Models